This game is rated PEGI 18

 Tom Clancy's Rainbow Six Seige

-Additional in-game purchases are offered for items that enhance the experience.
-Some of these purchases (known as 'loot boxes') are for a chance of getting rare/higher-value items although common/lower-value items are more frequent.
+- In-Game Loot Boxes: Additional in-game purchases are offered for items that enhance the experience.
+These include in-game purchases of random items (known as 'loot boxes') that offer a chance of getting rare/higher-value items although common/lower-value items are more frequent.

 Operators can be unlocked in three ways: